Hiking Colombia’s most epic trails: Grab your walking boots for these 11 hikes

 To do so, you can drive or take a bus from Guatavita town up to the park’s entrance, and then pay for an official Spanish-speaking guide from the tour office at the entrance to the lake’s trail, or organise a private/small group guide who can include transport from Bogotá as well as an English-speaking tour.

 Due to the high altitude of the Páramos, be mindful of proper acclimation.
 Move slow, stop for breaks, and take in deep breaths.
 Breathing may be a challenge.
 At this altitude, water is scarce, so make sure to bring plenty of water and stay hydrated.
-On any day hike, it’s best to bring a first-aid kit and wear good hiking shoes with ankle support.
+Wherever you’re hiking Colombia, it’s best to bring a first-aid kit and wear good hiking shoes with ankle support.

 Located 100 kilometres southwest of Medellin, Jericó is one of the most charming small towns in Colombia’s Antioquia department.
 A must-do when visiting Jerico is to hike up to the city’s best viewpoint, the Mirador Parque Natural Las Nubes.

 The route, known as the Cerro Las Nubes, is easily one of the best short hikes in Colombia.
 Even though it’s not perfectly marked, it can still be done independently without a guide.